PaschalisAg/WikiTextGraph/README.md

 ## Contact

 For questions, suggestions, or collaborations, feel free to open an issue or reach out via email at pasxalisag9@gmail.com.

-## Acknowledgments
-Special thanks to Gustavo Ariel Schwartz, my PhD supervisor, for his valuable insights during the development of the algorithm.